More Than 1 Million People Agree To 'Storm Area 51,' But The Air Force Says Stay Home

 The event has all the makings of a ludicrous Internet joke, right?

-"Yes, it sounds like a joke, but there apparently are some people who want to check out the joke," Connie West, the co-owner of The Little A'Le'Inn (pronounced "little alien"), told NPR.
+"Yes, it sounds like a joke, but there apparently are some people who want to check out the joke," Connie West, the co-owner of Little A'Le'Inn (pronounced "little alien"), told NPR.

 West's inn in Alamo, Nev., is the closest lodging site to Area 51.
 "About 26 miles from the runway," she says.